 The School reports the General Fund (a Governmental Fund type), which is the School's operating fund.
 It accounts for all financial resources of the School, except those required to be accounted for in another fund.

 Cash and Cash Equivalents

-Cash and cash equivalents are considered to be cash on hand and demand deposits.
+Cash and cash equivalents of the School are controlled by the State Treasurer's Office in Dover, Delaware, and include cash on hand and demand deposits.

 Accounts Receivable